Boris Johnson's shock resignation reverberates through British ruling party

 LABOUR SMELLS BLOOD

-Johnson's departure from parliament, alongside his ally Nadine Dorries who also resigned on Friday, triggered by-elections for two Conservative-held constituencies that Sunak must now defend.

-The opposition Labour Party, which enjoys a roughly 16-point lead over Sunak's Conservatives in opinion polls, said it relished the prospect.
+The opposition Labour Party, which has a roughly 16-point lead over Sunak's Conservatives in opinion polls, said it relished the prospect of fighting the by-elections in Conservative-held constituencies.

 "We will be fighting to win in those constituencies," Labour's deputy leader Angela Rayner told the BBC on Saturday.